Scale your business with our modular plugins.

 Now go to your Stripe dashboard and open the Payments tab.
 You should see the order you’ve just placed.
 If that’s the case, it means that the orders paid through Stripe work perfectly, so you can start selling your products with Stripe as your payment gateway.

-For more information about this, you can have a look at our detailed guide on how to integrate WooCommerce with Stripe.
+For more information, you can refer to our detailed guide on integrating WooCommerce with Stripe.

 1.2.
 WC Order Test